cookpad/license-tools-plugin/README.md

 You can use wildcards in artifact names and versions.
 You'll know the Android support libraries are grouped in `com.android.support` so you use `com.android.support:+:+` here.

+Instead of manually appending missing libraries to `licenses.yml`, you can also run the `updateLicenses` task to update `licenses.yml` automatically.

 Then, `./gradlew checkLicenses` will passes.